-After sailing through the numerous islands of Chile for more than 2months, Aomi has entered in the strait and take a course to Tamar Island which is an anchorage for tonight.
-Around Aomi, the waves caused by the wind are mixed up with the waves come from the Pacific directly, and the surface of the water looks very confused.
+After sailing through the numerous islands of Chile for more than 2months, Aomi had entered in the strait and took a course to Tamar Island which was the anchorage for the night.
+Around Aomi, waves caused by the wind were mixed up with the waves coming from the Pacific, and the surface of the water looked very confused.

-The waves break and cover the deck continuously, so it's like going underwater in a submarine as mentioned above.
+Being covered with the waves which broke on the deck continuously, it was like going underwater in a submarine as mentioned above.
 The Strait of Magellan is indeed a place of severe wind.

 To enter the bay of Tamar Island, you have to sail between rocks.
 For safety, the Chilean Navy constructed the beacon at the entrance.

 By the way, what is the beacon at sea?